 Theodore Roosevelt (1858-1919) took great personal interest in his "big-game library" and bequeathed this portion of his book collection to his youngest son Kermit, who in turn left it to his son and namesake.
 In 1963 and 1964 Kermit Roosevelt, Jr. presented his grandfather's hunting collection to the Library of Congress.

 From June 1909 to June of 1910, Theodore Roosevelt went on an expedition to Africa.
 A popular topic in the press, readers were fascinated both by former President Roosevelt as well as his destination.
-After his return, Roosevelt published a book titled "African Game Trails," which gathered together the monthly articles he wrote for "Scribner's Magazine" describing the trip.
+After his return, Roosevelt wrote, "African Game Trails," which included the monthly articles he wrote during the trip for "Scribner's Magazine.”
 Big-game hunting was a sport pursued to collect specimens for museums, recreation, and as a hobby.
-Sharply rising in popularity during the Victorian Era, it peaked during the 20th century, and includes many famous big game hunters.
-Among them are Philip Percival, who guided Theodore Roosevelt and Ernest Hemingway, themselves famous big game hunters.

 Although composed primarily of late nineteenth and early twentieth century publications on hunting, natural history, exploration, ornithology, and sport, the collection includes a number of significant early editions such as Jean de Clamorgan's La Chasse du loup (Paris: 1566); Robert de Salnove's La Venerie royal (Paris: 1655); L'Histoire naturelle (Paris: 1767), a work by John Ray that was translated into French by François Salerne; and The Histoire of Foure-Footed Beastes (London: 1607) and The Historie of Serpents (London: 1608) by Edward Topsell.
 Most of the 254 volumes bear Roosevelt's bookplate.